Love is Blind: Meet Amber Pike on Instagram - Amber is a US army guard!

 Amber’s love interest on Love is Blind

-Eventually, Matt decided to propose to Amber and the two settled down.
+Amber was incredibly serious about Barnett on the show.
+In episode 6 she even said: “I can’t lose a love like this again.”

+And she was also ready to take on Jessica if she interfered again.
+In the same episode, Amber said: “If I felt like she [Jessica] stepped over the line one more time, I would break her face.”
+Sheesh.

-However, as much as the couple seemed to have formed a connection, based on their Instagram accounts, Amber and Matt are not dating anymore.
+However, as much as the couple seemed to have formed a connection on the show, based on their Instagram accounts, Amber and Matt are not dating anymore.

 WATCH LOVE IS BLIND ON NETFLIX NOW